Kemott/laravel-quickl-crud/README.md

 4. Proper entry ( ```Route::resource()```) in app/routes.php
 5. Adequate views for index(), create(), show() and edit() methods of controller (AdminLTE or Twitter Bootstrap powered)
 6. OPTIONALY: Adequate positions in AdminLTE menu (using jeroennoten/Laravel-AdminLTE)

+Next I want to add that JSON file generator, based on asked questions.

+# Why is Laravel Quick CRUD usefull?
+If you creating project in Laravel, especially if you need to setup one from scratch, you must know how long it take to prepare basic functionality.
+With Laravel Quick CRUD you can make that part much quicker, and focus on more advanced elements.
+For some projects it can almost make you ready for work application.
+All of that in about 5 minutes if you already know how your database entities should work.

+# How to get started?